jennifer896xia/website/_posts/2023-12-23-bryce-canyon.md

 ---
 layout: post
-title:  "Welcome to Massively: The Jekyll Theme!"
+title:  "The Bryce Canyon National Park, Utah"
-date:   2017-10-31
+date:   2023-12-23
-excerpt: "Huge thanks to HTML5 UP for making this awesome template!
-Let's see what it can do"
+excerpt: "It was snowing at the Bryce Canyon National Park, making the views even more spectacular!"
-image: "/images/pic02.jpg"
+image: "/images/pic03.jpg"
 ---

 ## How to Use This Theme